 - Isolation: Students living on campus who test positive (or who have symptoms of COVID-19 and awaiting test results) will be required to isolate in special on-campus housing units.
 If you are isolating, you should bring along enough personal belongings — including clothing, medication, laptops, phones, chargers and school supplies — to last for at least 10 days.
 UCLA will continue to monitor students’ health during the isolation period, and staff will arrange for meal delivery three times a day.

-- Full quarantine: Currently, full quarantine procedures are in place only for students who are not fully vaccinated.
-Non–fully vaccinated students who have been in close contact with an infected person (but who have not tested positive for COVID-19) will generally have to remain in special quarantine housing units for up to 10 days from their last contact with an infected person (and will be required to monitor their symptoms for up to 14 days).
-As with isolation, they should bring along enough personal belongings to last for the entire quarantine period.
+- Quarantine: Currently, full quarantine procedures are in place only for students who are not fully vaccinated.
+Non–fully vaccinated students who have been in close contact with an infected person (but who have not tested positive for COVID-19) will have to remain in special quarantine housing units for at least 5 days.
+As with isolation, you should bring along enough personal belongings to last for the quarantine period.
 Those in quarantine who develop symptoms consistent with COVID-19 or who receive a positive test may be moved into isolation.